What Are GT Rack Effects?

 How Do Rack Effects Work?

 Of course, we're talking about GT rack effects, so we'll use one of our demo racks as an example.
 It is a full gigging setup with several of our effects and some third party rack products added in.
-It includes enough of our products to illustrate the highlights of our solution.
+The effects are ones you might choose if you are a David Gilmour fan.
+This setup includes enough of our products to illustrate the highlights of our solution.

 The other articles in this collection go into more detail on specific features and will probably make more sense after the overview below, so let's get to it!